 The main architect of the Gestalt project.

-General James Exley is one of the most renowned names in Vaifen’s intelligence apparatus, a veteran of the war against the Svarzfal Republic — were the then young intelligence agent made his name known.
+General James Exley is one of the most renowned names in Vaifen’s intelligence apparatus, a veteran of Vaifen’s gruesome conflict against the terrorist organization known as Pyrexia — were the then young intelligence agent made his name known.

-Recently placed at the head of Vaifen’s National Intelligence Center, he immediately began to shake down its core and rid it of the entropy that had plagued it for so long.
 His private life has always been shrouded in mystery.
-“He’s married to his job” is a joke that is often murmured among the halls of Vaifen’s National Intelligence Center.
+“He’s married to his job,” is a joke that is often murmured among the halls of Vaifen’s National Intelligence Center.

-And thus, the Gestalt project began its inception, much to the distrust and complaints of his peers, whom he kept out of the loop.
+And thus, the Gestalt project began its inception, much to the distrust and complaints of his fellow government peers, whom he kept out of the loop.

 Exley’s strengths are not valued in physical terms, or even in the nuances of military warfare.
 He is a man of intelligence, with an astute mind when it comes to managing assets, to end conflict before it erupts — to arm his deck with the right cards, and to know when and how to play them best for the benefit of the nation.